blinkinput/blinkinput-android/README.md

 - Raw parser - represented by [RawParserSettings](https://blinkocr.github.io/blinkocr-android/com/microblink/recognizers/blinkocr/parser/generic/RawParserSettings.html)
 	- used for obtaining raw OCR result

+- Regex parser - represented by [RegexParserSettings](https://blinkocr.github.io/blinkocr-android/com/microblink/recognizers/blinkocr/parser/regex/RegexParserSettings.html)
+	- used for parsing arbitrary regular expressions
+	- please note that some features, like back references, match grouping and certain regex metacharacters are not supported.
+See javadoc for more info.

 ### Obtaining results from BlinkOCR recognizer

 BlinkOCR recognizer produces [BlinkOCRRecognitionResult](https://blinkocr.github.io/blinkocr-android/com/microblink/recognizers/blinkocr/BlinkOCRRecognitionResult.html).
 You can use `instanceof` operator to check if element in results array is instance of `BlinkOCRRecognitionResult` class.
 See the following snippet for an example: